 For over a decade I have been introduced to very large companies who are wanting some kind of agile/lean program to make them more competitive in the marketplace.
 Unfortunately, I hear the same thing over and over again… “Now is not the right time for Agile because we are too busy.
 There is already too much change going on.
 There is too much work in flight…”

 At first, I thought this was just a factor of Larman’s Laws and an excuse to maintain the status quo.
 However, I have come to believe this is actually part of the reinforcing loop, based on our underlying beliefs about ourselves and the work we undertake.

 Most managers view their company in mechanistic terms.
 This is a kind of systems thinking, but it is based on cybernetics built by engineers working on computers.
-Most managers believe their system has inputs that are processed in a linear form, and then outputs are produced as deliverables.
-The process in between is largely static but has built in many options for edge cases and variations.
+Most managers believe their system has inputs that are processed in a linear form.
+And that outputs are produced as deliverables.
+The process in between is largely static but has built-in many options for edge cases and variations.

 This mechanistic thinking works as long as the variation of the inputs remains within a manageable threshold and the speed of change in deliverables (after they are started) changes slowly.

 As a side note, agility is really about reducing the cost of change, but you can’t do change cheaply with large amounts of work in progress.